gilbertbigras/Qupath-usage-for-KI67-assessment/README.md

 Link to the [CBQA video:](https://youtu.be/Yemx9tIqRs0) Link to Qupath installation installation [link](https://qupath.readthedocs.io/en/0.4/docs/intro/installation.html#installation)

--Creating a project with a new empty directory and adding cases (whole slide images) (3:06)
+- Creating a project with a new empty directory and adding cases (whole slide images) (3:06)

-*Inspecting color spaces with Brignest/Contrast function (4:45)
+- Inspecting color spaces with Brignest/Contrast function (4:45)

 +Calibrating the vectors of Hematoxylin and Dab (5:42)